CUBRID/cubrid-manual/en/api/adodotnet.rst

 CUBRID Collections
 ------------------

 Collections are specific CUBRID data type.
-If you are not familiar with them, you can read information in "CUBRID SQL Guide > Data Types > Collection Data Type."
+If you are not familiar with them, you can read information in :ref:`collection-data-type`.
 Because collections are not common to any database, the support for them is implemented in some specific CUBRID collection method.

 .. code-block:: c#